satwikkaushik/SentimentAnalysis/README.md

 ## Model

 The project uses a Logistic Regression model from scikit-learn for binary classification.
 Logistic Regression is chosen for its simplicity and effectiveness in binary classification tasks.
-The model is trained on a dataset containing 1,40,000+ reviews from coursera.
+The model is trained on a dataset containing 1,40,000+ reviews from coursera, thus producing results with an accuracy of 93%.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.